NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 Setting up for a single machine
 -------------------------------

 Now that we have tested our Unbound resolver, we can tell our machine to use it by default.
-The nameserver (i.e. resolver) your machine uses by default is defined in :file:`/etc/systemd/resolved.conf` in the :option:`DNS` entry.
+The resolver your machine uses by default is defined in :file:`/etc/systemd/resolved.conf` in the :option:`DNS` entry (It uses ``127.0.0.53`` ).
-While just changing this file will work as long as the machine doesn't reboot, we need to make sure that this change is permanent.
-To do that, we need to change the :option:`DNS` entry to be equal to ``127.0.0.1`` and set the :option:`DNSStubListener` to :option:`no`.
+While just changing this file will work as long as the machine doesn't reboot, we need to make sure that this change is persistent.
+To do that, we need to change the :option:`DNS` entry to be equal to ``127.0.0.1`` so the machine uses Unbound as default.
+To make the change persistent, we also need to set the :option:`DNSStubListener` to :option:`no` so that is not changed by our router (such as with a "recommended resolver" mentioned below).
 We also want to enable the :option:`DNSSEC` option so that we can verify the integrity the responses we get to our DNS queries.
 With your favourite text editor (e.g. :command:`nano`) we can modify the file:

 .. code-block:: bash